There's a solution to this problem. You don't need to panic.

 On the Last Note

 A compromised website is really shocking because of its bad effects on your business and your customers.
-So relax because a lot of technical experts are trained to help and fix that for you.
+So relax because a lot of technical experts are trained to help and fix hacked websites for you.
 Also, investing on up-to-date website security software can help you tremendously.